Search

 SYDNEY/HONG KONG/LONDON, March 3 (Reuters) - Airline stocks in Asia and Europe extended losses on Tuesday as the U.S. and Israeli air war against Iran escalated, with carriers monitoring fuel price spikes and passengers scrambling to find flights or alternative routes out of the Middle East.

-Major Gulf hubs including Dubai, the world's busiest international airport and normally handling more than 1,000 flights a day, remained closed for a fourth day, leaving tens of thousands of passengers stranded.
+Major Gulf hubs including Dubai, the world's busiest international airport and normally handling more than 1,000 flights a day, remained closed for a fourth day, leaving tens of thousands of passengers stranded in the Middle East and beyond.

-Across the region, stranded travellers rushed to secure seats on the few repatriation flights that began operating.
+Across the Gulf itself, stranded travellers rushed to secure seats on the few repatriation flights that began operating as governments and airlines moved to bring passengers home even as explosions tore through Tehran and Beirut on Tuesday.

 Ambra Chessa, an Italian passenger who had been in Dubai, said she eventually boarded an unscheduled charter flight home.
 "As soon as I arrived at the airport, they said to me, 'Get on board immediately, you're leaving in an hour'," she said.